 BBC Wales Charities Advisory forum

-The BBC Wales Charities Advisory Forum (WCAF) is an advisory board to the BBC Cymru Wales Board of Management and to the Trustees of BBC Children in Need.
+The Wales Charities Advisory Forum (WCAF) is an advisory board to the BBC Cymru Wales Board of Management and to the Trustees of BBC Children in Need.
 It has two distinct responsibilities :

 1. Charity Broadcasts